| Are you looking

 engine", we'd like to say that you should base your optimization

-your site.
-They're the main consumers of your content and are using
+of your site.
+They're the main consumers of your content and

-search engines to find your work.
-Focusing too hard on specific
+are using search engines to find your work.
+Focusing too hard

-tweaks to gain ranking in the organic results of search engines
+on specific tweaks to gain ranking in the organic results

-may not deliver the desired results.
-Search engine optimization
+of search engines may not deliver the desired results.
+Search

-website to follow throughout the guide.
-For each topic, we've fleshed
+fictitious website to follow throughout the guide.
+For each

 • Website/business name: "Brandon's Baseball Cards"